WolfControl/esp-messaging/README.md

 ## Usage

-Please see `messaging.h` for a full list of functions and their documentation.
+See `messaging.h` for a full list of functions and their documentation.

 ```c
 #include "esp-messaging.h"